image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ![Watershed Segmentation](./images/watershed/watershedSegmentation.png)

-The idea behind watershed is that it treats an image as topographic landscape of intensity where ROIs extreme points serve as starting of basins that should be "filled".
-Once these basins start getting filled, since they already belong to different extreme origins, even if they touch each other, regions do not get mixed, as if they were limited by a border.
+The idea behind watershed is that it treats an image as topographic landscape of intensity where ROIs extreme points serve as starting points for basins that should be "filled".
+Once these basins start getting filled, since they already belong to different regions from the start, even if they touch each other, regions do not get mixed, as if they were limited by a border.
 Hence is the name: watershed filter.

 For instance, here is the same image with applied watershed: